coolsamson7/inject/README.md

 # Help Needed

 Even with the limited language support, some features could be probable added.
 I you have experience with
-* NSProxy stuff
+* `NSProxy` stuff
-* swift/objc type system and ideally a type system on top of it
+* Swift/objc type system and ideally an abstraction on top of it
 * method invocation ( method and especially dynamic init-calls, etc. )

 give me a call! :-)